 At the end of this article are links to some logic solver suppliers that have SIL capability certification; some of them with several different products.
 It's best to contact each company directly; making sure you ask appropriate questions such as the ones below.

 Safety PLC / Logic Solver Suppliers List (2021)

 Like everything in life, there are trade-offs when you narrow down the search for a new safety PLC.

 Some suppliers have a more significant presence than others in certain regions of the world.
 Some rely on 3rd party system integrators to implement their software, whereas others will want to provide more of a "turn-key" package.

 Many companies have legacy products that they will push to the background whilst pointing you at the "latest new thing".

-The good news is that selecting a SIL capable safety PLC from a reputable supplier and reputable certification company should mean few issues with meeting SIL targets because of the logic solver.
+Depending on a number of detailed application factors, the good news is that selecting a SIL capable safety PLC from a reputable supplier and reputable certification company should mean few issues with meeting SIL targets.

-The bad news; the logic solver is rarely the main issue when it comes to safety and availability.
-Achieving SIL targets and assuring maximum uptime is typically related much more to the field sensors and final elements.
+The bad news; the safety PLC is rarely the main issue when it comes to achieving adeqaute safety and availability.
+Meeting SIL targets and assuring maximum uptime is related much more to field sensors and final elements.